mrismanaziz/Reforestation/README.md

-## What did Yoda say when he saw himself in 4K?
-"HDMI"
+## What is red and smells like blue paint?
+Red paint!